-Assessment of Risk and Treatment needs: When a young person begins their placement, Assessment takes on a holistic form.
-Alongside the behavioural risk assessment described below, the young person completes a number of psychometric assessments which are written into a report format.
+Assessment of Risk and Treatment Needs: When a young person begins their placement assessment takes on a holistic form.
+The young person completes a number of psychometric assessments which are written into a report format.
 The allocated therapist engages in collating background information as well as interview through therapy sessions with the young person.
-This, along with psychometric outcomes and conversations with teaching, management and care staff forms a thorough assessment of risk and treatment needs aimed to identify a formulation of behaviour, therapeutic needs, engagement/progress in therapy, levels of supervision required and likelihood of further involvement in harmful sexual behaviour.
-The time period during which a full assessment report is completed will vary, dependent on the young person's abilities and willingness to engage, although ideally this will be within the first three months of placement.
+This, along with psychometric outcomes and conversations with teaching, management and care staff forms a thorough assessment of risk and treatment needs aimed to identify a formulation of behaviour, therapeutic needs, engagement / progress in therapy, levels of supervision required and likelihood of further involvement in harmful sexual behaviour.
+The time period during which a full assessment is completed will vary, dependent on the young person's abilities and willingness to engage, although ideally this would be within the first 3 months of placement.

-Psychometric assessments are individually tailored to the needs of the young person and are re-administered annually during the placement to monitor progress of the young person's therapy as well as identify ongoing therapeutic needs.
-Additional specific assessments can be conducted or sourced where needed.
+Psychometric assessments are individually tailored to the needs of the young person and are readministered annually during the placement to monitor progress as well as identify ongoing therapeutic needs.
+Additional specific assessments can be conducted and sourced where needed.

-Should a young person be subject to on-going criminal investigation for an alleged sexual offence, careful consideration involving discussions with multiagency partners (social worker, police) will need to be made to assess whether assessment should await completion of any legal proceedings.
+Should a young person be subject to an ongoing criminal investigation for an alleged sexual offence, careful consideration involving discussions with multi-agency partners (social workers, police) will need to be made to assess whether assessments should await completion of any legal proceedings.

 Behavioural Management Plans & Risk Assessments: Each young person will have a behavioural management plan and risk assessment prepared for them.
 This will identify known risk related behaviour and how these risks are best managed; the young people are involved in preparing these plans as their responses to risk management and their views on their own risk related behaviours will form an important part of how staff manage these known risks.
 These assessments are updated by the Care team at regular intervals throughout their placement and in the event on any additional risk factors being identified.
 They include reviews of recent Incidents and whether risk management factors have been successful or require changes.
-The therapy team also complete a strengths and risks assessment which complements other care and support planning documentation.
+The therapy team also completes a strengths and risks assessment which complements other care and supports planning documentation.

-Key working programme: Each young person is allocated a key worker, who is their first point of contact when assisting them with their care needs these include behavioural issues, behaviour management measures and liaising with outside agencies to ensure the needs of the young person are met.
+Key working program: Each young person is allocated a key worker, who is their first point of contact when assisting them with their care needs these include behavioural issues, behaviour management measures and liaising with outside agencies to ensure the needs of the young person are met.
 Key workers produce a monthly progress report and Statutory Review report for each young person.

-Group and Individual Supervision: Staff benefit from both individual supervision, with a line manager which takes place every 4-6 weeks and group supervision, facilitated by one of the home's therapists; allowing them to gain insight and work through issues which arise from working with young males with harmful sexual behaviour.
+Group and Individual Supervision: Staff benefit from both individual supervision, with a line manager which takes place every 4-6 weeks and group supervision, facilitated by one of the home's therapists;

-A consistent staff team who use clear and firm boundaries: Staff provide a nurturing, homely environment for the young people to develop emotional resilience and positive relationships with each other and the adults who care for them.
+allowing them to gain insight and work through issues which arise from working with young males with harmful sexual behaviour.

+A consistent staff team who uses clear and firm boundaries: Staff provide a nurturing, homely environment for the young people to develop emotional resilience and positive relationships with each other and the adults who care for them.
 Attention is paid to the young people's age and level of understanding and emotional intelligence.
 Placement plans are devised in order to reflect the young people's levels of ability and understanding and their learning styles.